BHS Announces Full ReOpening

-The BHS Spay / Neuter Curbside Clinic is reopening on Wednesday, May 5, 2021
+The BHS Spay / Neuter Clinic is Reopening Wednesday, July 7, 2021

 We are pleased to be able to continue this needed service to the community!

 For those of you who have your Covid-19 vaccine, you may wear your masks, or not.
 For folks who are as yet unvaccinated we encourage you to wear a mask.
 We don’t want anyone at risk of acquiring Covid-19!!

 We are looking forward to seeing everyone on Wednesday, July 7, 2021 at 7:00 p.m.!

 The Glenn Perkins Certificate Program continues for spaying and neutering cats.
 Please call the BHS at: 208.232.0371 for information.

 Newly Named Petco Love Invests in Lifesaving Work of Bannock Humane Society